Many of us think the best way to save money is to squirrel it away. However, sometimes you have to spend money to save money.

 These machines aren’t cheap — and you’ll need to keep buying carbonating gas cylinders to use one.
 But you can get started for around $100, and the long-term savings may be worth the investment.

 Meal-kit delivery services like HelloFresh, Blue Apron and Gobble send you boxes of ingredients — some even come pre-cut and measured — and instructions so you can make healthy meals quickly.
 The subscription fees seem pricey at first glance.
 But these services often can work out to about $7-$10 per serving.

-And it’s tough to put a price on the relief of not having to plan healthy weekly meals not to mention all that shopping — and it’s definitely less expensive than eating out.
+It’s tough to put a price on the relief of not having to plan healthy weekly meals — not to mention all that shopping — and it’s definitely less expensive than eating out.

 Remember the warehouse-club membership (No. 14) and food vacuum sealer (No. 8) that we suggested above?
 You’ll save even more if you pair them with a small chest freezer (starting at about $150) for storing all the yummy bargains you purchased and sealed.

 A good bike can save you money on gasoline, car repairs and parking — not to mention the benefits of improved health.

 Commuting by bike isn’t practical in every climate, but if you are able to bike to work, it can be wheely fun.

 23. Heated mattress pad

 Electric blankets are nice, but strap a heated mattress pad onto your bed and you’ll find yourself counting the hours until you can sink back into your soothingly warm nest.

 You’ll find heated mattress pads starting at under $100.
 Look for dual controls, so if he likes it hot and she prefers a less oven-like temperature, no one has to get their own room.